loisch22/band-tracker/README.md

 ## Description

 _Users are able to use this application to see which bands performed at which venues and which venues hosted which bands.
-Users can also add a venue and/or add a band as well._
+Users can also create, read, update, and delete a venue and/or add a band as well._

 ## Setup/Installation Requirements